albi3ro/M4/about.md

 I'm a PhD student at the Okinawa Institute of Science and Technology studying Quantum Spin Liquids, a subset of Frustration, a subset of Condensed Matter Physics.

+I would greatly like to thank Lee O'Riordan, github: mlxd, for conversations, advice, and the large amount of grammer checking this physicist needs.

 ## For further reference
 Interested in learning more?